cancel

 This post we will talk about accumulation via millisec by using a unix timestamp transformation

-In this use case, We will be working with a CData Elasticsearch ODBC driver and the client needs a way to accumulate a database of milliseconds.
+In this use case, We will be working with a CData Elasticsearch ODBC driver and client need a way to accumulate data base off milliseconds.

 Naively, we are unable to accumulate down to the millisec but with this work-around, we are able to do so.